-Non-resident students must board in the College.
+Students not residing in Westminster must board in the College.
 It is expected that each room will be occupied by two boarding students.
 All necessary furniture is provided, but students are expected to pay for any damage while in possession.
-It is necessary for each student to bring the following: Four sheets for a single bed, pillow, two pillow-cases, blanket, spread, towels, one fork and teaspoon, napkins and napkinring.
+It is necessary for each student to bring the following: Four sheets for a single bed, pillow, two pillowcases, blanket, spread, towels, one fork and teaspoon, napkins and napkin-ring.